MicrosoftDocs/playfab-docs/playfab-docs/personas/developer.md

 Thank you for either choosing PlayFab as your platform for back-end services and LiveOps or evaluating the PlayFab offering.
 Welcome!

-The first step in adding PlayFab to any Title is adding code to login the player.
+The first step in adding PlayFab to any Title is adding code authenticate and log in the player.
 Logging in the player returns a security token that is needed for all other API calls.

-To allow you to integrate PlayFab into your Title, we provide SDKs, libraries, and extensions for the most popular game engines, frameworks, and platforms.

-Scripting:

-- ActionScript
-- JavaScript
-- NodeJS
-- PHP
-- Python

-Frameworks:

-- Cocos2D-x
-- Phaser.io (Javascript)

-Game Engines:

-- Corona (Lua)
-- Defold (Lua)
-- Unity3D (c#)
-- Unreal Engine

-Languages:

-- C#
-- C# (Xamarin)
-- CPP (Linux)
-- CPP (Windows)
-- CPP (Xbox One)
-- Java
-- Java (Android Studio Project)
-- Objective-C

 In this topic we show you how to retrieve the **TitleId** for your Title.
-You can then follow the quickstart guides listed later on this topic to learn how to use the **TitleId** to log a player in.
+You can then follow the quickstart guides listed later on in this topic to learn how to use the **TitleId** to log a player in.

-Before you can make your first API call to log a player in, you must create a [PlayFab Developer account](pfab-account.md).

 > [!NOTE]
 > The quickstart guides use a test **TitleId**.
 When you follow a guide, use a **TitleId** for Title that you have created in your PlayFab Developer account.

+Before you can make your first API call to log a player in, you must create a [PlayFab Developer account](pfab-account.md).

 ## Player login

-Your Title is identified by its **TitleId**.
+When you create a Title in Game Manager, PlayFab generates a **TitleId** that identifies your Title.
 When following the guides, use a **TitleId** for a Titled that you have created.

+For information about using Game Manager and creating a Title, see [Game Manager quickstart](../features/config/gamemanager/quickstart.md).

 ### Retrieving your TitleId

-When you create a Title in Game Manager PlayFab generates a **TitleId**.

 To retrieve the **TitleId** for your Title, log in to the [Game Manager](https://developer.playfab.com/en-us/login).